Donmclean/riko/README.md

     - To make the hot reloading of CSS work, we are not extracting CSS in development.
 Ideally, during server rendering, we will be extracting CSS, and we will get a .css file, and we can use it in the html template.
 That's what we are doing in production.
     - In development, after all scripts get loaded, react loads the CSS as BLOBs.
 That's why there is a second of FOUC in development.

-- No Support for Windows/Linux/Ubuntu Development
+- Full support for MAC OS only.
+Only Partial Support for Windows/Linux/Ubuntu Development.

-    - This Build System is not tested for development on Windows, Linux, or Ubuntu and therefore does not support any those Operating Systems.
+    - This Build System is not yet tested for development on Windows, Linux, or Ubuntu and therefore there are currently unsupported.

 # USAGE